LogRocket/logrocket-ionic-ngrx-example/README.md

-# LogRocket ngrx example app
+# LogRocket Ionic ngrx example app

 This example app demonstrates how to use LogRocket with Ionic and ngrx.